 - 21 years of age

-- Held an Australian Open driving licence (non-provisional) for at least 1 year
+- Held an Australian Open driving license (non-provisional) for at least 1 year

-- Hold a licence for the State you wish to drive in or transfer inter-state licence
+- Hold a license for the State you wish to drive in or transfer inter-state license

 - Complete a medical assessment*

-- Driver Authorization/Accreditation endorsement (Taxi driver) on your licence
+- Driver Authorization/Accreditation endorsement (Taxi driver) on your license

-- Booked Hire Service Licence on your vehicle (Queensland)
+- Booked Hire Service License on your vehicle (Queensland)

 *You can book your medical check by logging into your Uber Driver profile.
 Uber have partnered with Doctor’s in each state and are able to provide the medical check at a discounted rate (approximate cost $25-$50).

-- 5 door hatchback, sedan or SUV that can seat up to 4 passengers, 5 including the driver (Uberx)
+- 5 door hatchback, sedan or SUV that can seat up to 4 passengers, 5 including the driver (DiDi Express, Ola Prime, Uberx)

-- 5 Door hatchback, sedan or SUV that can seat up to 6 passengers, 7 including the driver (Uberxl)
+- 5 Door hatchback, sedan or SUV that can seat up to 6 passengers, 7 including the driver (Ola Prime SUV, Uberxl)

 - Vehicle is registered in the State that you wish to drive in

-- Safety Inspection by Uber appointed garage.
-Uber pay for the first inspection.
+- Safety Inspection by state government approved garage.
 Yearly inspection required

 - Not a taxi, ex-taxi, government vehicle or re-built (repairable write-off) vehicle